Lindsey Graham: DOJ used anti-Trump dossier in court

 Graham didn’t say in so many words that the dossier was used to obtain a surveillance warrant.
 However, he said that when the Department of Justice presents a document to a court, it has a duty to the court to be “up and up” regarding “what the document is about, who paid for it, and what their motives might be.”
 Graham added that having looked at the history of the dossier and how it was used by the Department of Justice, he is “really very concerned.”

 Putting two and two together, Graham is saying that the DOJ was not “up and up” about the dossier when it presented information contained therein to the FISA court.
-I don’t see how his statement to Kilmead can mean anything else.
+I don’t see how his statement to Kilmeade can mean anything else.

 I hate the idea of another special counsel.
 However, Graham is right to be skeptical about the Justice Department’s ability fairly to investigate itself on a matter like this.